Nagendra-Panduranga/LeetCode-Examples/README.md

 # LeetCode-Examples

-This folder contains solutions to leetcode problems.
+This folder contains solutions to leetcode problems written in python3.